citrix-openstack/blogentries/devstack_xva.md

 If your choice of hypervisor is XenServer, it is now even easier to get started with DevStack, as a tested XVA Virtual Appliance is built on a daily basis.

+This XVA is created with the [following script](https://github.com/citrix-openstack/qa/blob/master/install-devstack-xen.sh).
+The networking component is nova-network, with FlatDHCP manager.

-In this blog, I will guide you through the steps on how to get the mentioned XVA up and running on XenServer installation.
+In this blog, I will guide you through the steps on how to get the mentioned XVA up and running on a XenServer installation.

 The process consists of 2 steps:
  - Install the appliance and the supplemental pack